Crane & Outrigger Pad Safety: Use & Handling Guidelines

 Equipment Grounding

-Safety Tech outrigger pads and FiberMax crane pads are an insulator that prevents the transmission of electrical current from the equipment to the ground.
+Safety Tech outrigger pads and FiberMax crane pads are insulators that prevent the transmission of electrical current from the equipment to the ground.
 If electrical grounding is needed, see your original equipment manufacturer’s guidelines for proper grounding procedures and follow the listed instructions.

 Temperature Range